-Reconciliation between the bank and cash journal should be completed for all accounts on a monthly basis.
+A reconciliation between the bank and the cash journal should be completed for all accounts on a monthly basis.
 The reconciliation should be completed immediately after the books are closed for the month and upon receipt of the bank statement.
 Reconciling items should be specifically identified and listed.